-Victorian Society calls for public inquiry as Bristol faces losing a key part of its waterside heritage
+Victorian Society calls for public inquiry into losing a key part of Bristol's waterside heritage

 The Victorian Society requests a public inquiry into the Silverthorne Lane development in a final bid to save an irreplaceable part of Bristol’s industrial heritage.